Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) enables real-time integration of external knowledge into LLMs and is widely used across fields like finance~\cite{zhang2023enhancing}, law~\cite{louis2024interpretable}, and materials science~\cite{buehler2024generative}.
-However, current RAG systems require uploading local documents to the cloud, raising privacy concerns when handling sensitive information such as corporate contracts, medical records, or personal notes~\cite{zeng2024good,wang2025learning,zheng2024safely}.
+Retrieval-Augmented Generation (RAG)~\cite{rag1,rag2,dpr} enables real-time integration of external knowledge into LLMs and is widely used across fields like finance~\cite{zhang2023enhancing}, law~\cite{louis2024interpretable}, and materials science~\cite{buehler2024generative}.
+However, current RAG systems require uploading local documents to the cloud, raising privacy concerns when handling sensitive information such as corporate contracts, medical records, or personal notes~\cite{zeng2024good}.
 Therefore, a new RAG paradigm without plaintext is necessary to support privacy-preserving reasoning.

-Recently, parametric RAG (PRAG)~\cite{su2025parametricretrievalaugmentedgeneration} is proposed to encode documents into LoRA~\footnote{LoRA (Low-Rank Adaptation) is a technique for efficiently fine-tuning LLMs by adding small trainable low-rank matrices to frozen pretrained weights, significantly reducing computational cost.} parameters~\cite{hu2022lora} and upload to a cloud server, thereby avoiding the transmission of plaintext documents.
+Recently, parametric RAG (PRAG)~\cite{su2025parametricretrievalaugmentedgeneration} is proposed to encode documents into LoRA parameters~\cite{hu2022lora} and upload to a cloud server, thereby avoiding the transmission of plaintext documents.
 As shown in Figure~\ref{fig:motivation}, PRAG first synthesizes QA pairs for an individual document and then fine-tunes LLM with them to obtain its corresponding LoRA parameters.
-At inference, PRAG aggregates the LoRAs of retrieved documents to answer questions.
+In inference, PRAG aggregates the LoRAs of retrieved documents to answer questions.
 However, the need for both data synthesis and fine-tuning per document leads to unacceptable inference latency in real-world scenarios.

 To reduce this latency, DyPRAG~\cite{tan2025dynamicparametricretrievalaugmented} proposes training a dynamic parameter translator to replace data synthesis and fine-tuning at test-time.
 It still synthesizes QA pairs and fine-tunes LLM to obtain the corresponding LoRA like PRAG, but differs by training a linear parameter translator to map each document to its LoRA.
 As shown in Figure~\ref{fig:motivation}, during inference, each retrieved document is processed by the parameter translator to generate its LoRA, which is then averaged and injected into the LLM to generate the final answer.